aimllifetime/advanced_lane_finding/writeup_template.md

 After applying the above base determin logic, the correct image projected back:
 ![alt text](./outputs/frame715_correct.jpg)

-## second issue is with shadowed lane. particular with frame 1045
+## second issue is with shadowed lane. particular with frame 1045(now solved)

 this time with enhanced binary_image_pipeline described above, this shadowed frame is progress properly.